 We’re launching a Luxury for Less series and kicking it off with Luxury for Less in Southeast Asia.
 I’ve been planning an affordable luxury series for a while – we live in the home of barefoot luxury after all, and as Grantourismo readers who have done our culinary tours or creative retreats can attest, it’s possible to experience proper pampering in Cambodia for reasonable prices.

-My motivation for starting the series now has been the readers’ comments on a recent New York Times Travel piece on How to Have a Luxury Trip for Much Less Than You Think which suggest the time is right.
+My motivation for starting the series now has been the readers’ comments on a recent New York Times Travel piece on How to Have a Luxury Trip for Much Less Than You Think (the story has mysteriously disappeared from their website) which suggest the time is right.
 Travellers seem to have had enough of travel stories that present expensive hotels as bargains in the same-old destinations – some of which are experiencing over-tourism and taking action to limit visitor numbers.

 We agree, especially when there are real deals to be found in destinations in Southeast Asia that offer a high level of luxury at affordable prices – and they’re destinations that need more tourists to visit year-round so you can be assured you’ll be warming welcomed.